reble/llvm/sycl/doc/design/CommandGraph.md

 When individual graph nodes have requirements from SYCL accessors, the underlying `sycl::detail::CG` object stored in the node is copied and passed to the scheduler for adding to the UR command-buffer, otherwise the node can be appended directly as a command in the UR command-buffer.
+This is in-keeping with the existing behaviour of the handler with normal queue submissions.

 ## Memory handling: Buffer and Accessor